By David Madrid

 Mrs. Magby told Stevie to take me home,

 So he jumped up behind me and we rode the mustang down 14th Street at a slow walk.

 “What are you doing on my horse,” Richard Jones demanded of Stevie as we rode into his backyard.

 “I didn’t say you could ride my horse.
 Get off him.”

-Richard Jones was older than Stevie Magby.
+Richard Jones was bigger than Stevie Magby.

 He was imperious in his treatment of the younger boy.

 He was one of those wiry country boys accustomed to hard work, his arms as solid as a gnarled mesquite limb.

 Stevie didn’t move, except to look at Richard Jones and then spit at his feet.